Tyseley Loco Works

 It has great appeal to families and is an affordable way of enjoying mainline steam.
 It is increasingly being used by coach and tour operators as an exciting new feature within their programme.

-Following the success and popularity of the Tyseley Open Days held in 2008, which have seen thousands of visitors attending the events, we have decided to hold further open days.
 Our open days give visitors a much better opportunity to see the Tyseley collection in action around the site rather than static and lifeless, and they also provide an opportunity for some of our friends and associates to participate.

 Open days provide an excellent opportunity to: